viluong/viluong/README.md

-- 👋 Hi, I’m @viluong, I'm a software engineer.
+- 👋 Hi, I’m Vi, I'm a software engineer.
-- 👀 I’m interested in coding and some interesting things...
+- 👀 I’m interested in coding and technology...
 And this is where I practice my technical.
 - 📫 My email: viluong1610@gmail.com.

 <!---